edwardshturman/site/app/projects/dcraft.md

 # d.craft

 To those unfamiliar — certainly to the parents of players — d.craft may seem like just a Minecraft server.
-But in the midst of a pandemic, it was an extension of the community at Design Tech High School.
+But in the midst of a pandemic, it was an extension of the community at [Design Tech High School](https://designtechhighschool.org) ("d.tech" for short).
 A place where students could be themselves and make friends, at a time when both were very difficult.
-In its time, d.craft became imbued in our school's culture.
 It was my first foray into bringing both teams and communities together.
 And by the end of it, I realized, this is what I wanted to do: ship projects people love, and bring people together around them.

 Here's the story of how we brought d.craft to life — a virtual recreation of the Design Tech High School campus in Minecraft.